 Permission to operate civil aircraft was given by the Air Ministry and in 1961 the Halfpenny Green Flying Club began operations.
 In 1967 the planning for a permanent aerodrome at Halfpenny Green was approved.

 Parachuting was a major activity at Halfpenny Green in the 1960s and ’70s and airships were a common site in the 1980s.
-Today it is a thriving base for general aviation being home to three fixed wing flying schools, one helicopters school, a microlight school plus privately owned aircraft – some seventy aircraft in all.
+Today it is a thriving base for general aviation being home to four fixed wing flying schools, one helicopter school, a microlight school plus privately owned aircraft – nearly eighty aircraft in all.